sassafrastech/gather-docs/faq.md

 #### Why a wiki?

 The reason we built a wiki into Gather was so we could have full control over the user interface and maintain an integrated experience.
-Other ope-source wikis are all, in our experience, pretty clunky or lacking key features.
+Other open-source wikis are all, in our experience, pretty clunky or lacking key features.

 The wiki has been a huge success at Touchstone Cohousing, even among elderly residents!
 Pre-wiki, we were having a pretty hard time with information architecture.
 Our shared Google Drive was well organized, but people still had a lot of trouble finding things or even just "getting into" Drive in some cases.